 Ideally, when you come across a puddle you should walk through it, not around it!
 Why is that?
 Well, by walking around and going slightly off the trail, you have the potential to widen the trail or path even further.
-This may sound like nothing but it can have a very big impact over time and the path will get significantly wider in quite a short period of time.
+This may sound like nothing but it can lead to trail degradation and have a very big impact over time, and the trail can get significantly wider, in quite a short period of time.

 Again, this leads to more damage on the local environment and the landscape.
 A good pair of hiking boots will see you right and should enable you to walk through most puddles and wet spots on the trail.

 So, in summary.
 Try and stick to the trail where you can and always do your best to stay on it regardless of what obstacles you might come across on the way.